The Big 5 changes

 Anticipating the future is part of our DNA.
 We have always been ahead of the game and continue to be so.

 Currently, big organizations have control over a lot of user data.
 This data is implicitly shared by users in exchange for free services (such as Facebook and Google).
 As data collection evolves and users become more aware of the immense value their data provides, it is predicted that users will 'sell' their data to companies if they wish to use it.
 No longer will there be an implicit agreement, it will be a written contract.
 We can see this shift happening even today as we enter a new era of data.
 In order to remain competitive and use data to deliver targeted messaging, advertisers may have to purchase data.

 Personalized notificationsCurrently, most notifications are sent out on mass.
 Companies have a master list and they communicate the same message to all of these customers.
-In some cases, these messages are slightly personalized (such as by adding the customer name in the beginning of the email).
+In some cases, these messages are slightly personalized (such as by adding the customer name at the beginning of the email).
 However, these attempts at personalization are transparent to the vast majority of customers.
 In the future, notifications will be truly personalized.
-There will be comprehensive data available about each customer and - in conjunction with super computers and AI - companies will be able deliver truly personalized notifications.
+There will be comprehensive data available about each customer and - in conjunction with supercomputers and AI - companies will be able to deliver truly personalized notifications.

 In order to be at the top of the pack, it is vital to understand future trends.
 Work with Venuiti and let us help you stay not one, but ten steps ahead of the rest

 And we're often at work very late and very early